Kwangkee/FL/tbd.md

 ## BC

+- Blockchain-Based Decentralized Federated Learning, https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Blockchain-Based+Decentralized+Federated+Learning&btnG=
+  >We design our solution to abstract functionalities enabling the framework to be applicable to many problems.
+We also integrate the proposed system with smart contracts to ensure fairness and full transparency of the FL process.
+The full source code is available at https://github.com/a-dirir/DFL.

+- Intelligent contracts: Making smart contracts smart for blockchain intelligence, https://www.sciencedirect.com/science/article/abs/pii/S0045790622006383
+  >It is clear that SCs designed for blockchain-based AI tasks have different functionalities than conventional SCs designed for business logic, which may lead to other characteristics and require a separate study.
+To make a distinction, this paper names this special type of SCs designed for blockchain-based AI tasks as Intelligent Contracts (ICs).
+Although ICs show a bright future, their current attempts are independent and fragmented, lacking systematic analysis.
+As a result, it remains unclear how to construct ICs from SCs, what their characteristics are, and how their applications contribute to AI-driven blockchain intelligence.

 - FLock: Defending Malicious Behaviors in Federated Learning with Blockchain, https://arxiv.org/abs/2211.04344, https://flock.io/

 - Blockchain-empowered Federated Learning: Challenges, Solutions, and Future Directions, https://dl.acm.org/doi/abs/10.1145/3570953